emmatz-pattersonvf/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 As a programmer, it's important to focus on writing clear and understandable code first, rather than trying to optimize it too early.
 Optimization should only be done after profiling and identifying bottlenecks in the code.
 Prioritizing readability and maintainability will save time and effort in the long run, as it will be easier to make changes and fix bugs when needed.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
+It's better to write clean, simple code first and optimize only when needed.